-POLICY MODELING CANVAS FOR SMART PLANNING SYSTEM.

-Governance (supplier/partnership) Issues/Problems Beneficiaries Government partners Department of Industrial Works Food and Drug Administration Ministry of Commerce Revenue Department Excise Department Nongovernmental partners Raw material suppliers Logistics providers IT support Sales department Supply chain department One of the most difficult parts in managing this production system is related to the decision making in the production planning department There are many single keeping units to be produced with many constraints that the planners must follow It is a complex decision and requires a substantial amount of time to do the planning The consequences of inappropriate plans could be overstocking of finished products or inability to meet the demand Thus, a smart planning system is needed to assist planners in making good plans The planners in the planning department Production department Supply chain department Sales department Logistics providers Purchasing department Input Activities Output (products/services) Outcomes (results/effects) Raw materials Green tea Fructose Sugar Lemon juice Honey and Hyakkamitsu honey Food additives Packages Bottles Bottle caps Labels Packing boxes Plastic seals Governmental requirements Laws and regulations All necessary data is collected and analyzed Objectives and goals to be achieved in this smart planning system are determined A mathematical model is developed to minimize the makespan the model is developed, validated, and tested A number of cases have been used to evaluate the effectiveness and efficiency of the developed system Software that facilitates the production planning process is created What-if analysis can be done as a good starting point for the initial solutions Only one person, instead of five persons can perform this planning task With appropriate plans, the products are delivered to retailers and customers on time are many single keeping units (SKUs) to be produced with many constraints that the planners must follow.
+FIGURE 66 POLICY MODELING CANVAS FOR SMART PLANNING SYSTEM.
+Issues/Problems Beneficiaries (supplier/partnership) · One of the most difficult parts in managing this The planners in the Government partners production system is related to the decision making in planning department · Department of the production planning department Industrial Works Production department Food and Drug · There are many single keeping units to be produced Administration with many constraints that the planners must follow Supply chain · Ministry of Commerce department • It is a complex decision and requires a substantial · Revenue Department · Sales department amount of time to do the planning Excise Department · Logistics providers • The consequences of inappropriate plans could be Nongovernmental Purchasing overstocking of finished products or inability to meet partners department · Raw material suppliers • Thus, a smart planning system is needed to assist · Logistics providers planners in making good plans IT support Sales department Supply chain Goals/Objectives department The goal is to develop a smart planning system that would help planners in making production plans to ensure that the demand is met as well as the stock is maintained at appropriate levels.
+With the smart planning system, this task can be done more effectively and efficiently Outcomes Output Input Activities (products/services) (results/effects) Raw materials · All necessary data is The contribution of a Software that facilitates the production collected and analyzed smart planning includes Green tea creating a production planning process is · Objectives and goals to Fructose created plan be achieved in this Sugar · It facilitates the What-if analysis can be smart planning system · Lemon juice planners in terms of are determined done as a good starting · Honey and developing production point for the initial A mathematical model Hyakkamitsu honey and schedule solutions is developed to more quickly · Food additives minimize the makespan Only one person, instead of five persons Packages · An algorithm for solving can perform this the model is developed, Bottles planning task validated, and tested Bottle caps · With appropriate plans, A number of cases have Labels the products are been used to evaluate Packing boxes delivered to retailers the effectiveness and and customers on time • Plastic seals efficiency of the developed system Governmental · Laws and regulations are many single keeping units (SKUs) to be produced with many constraints that the planners must follow.
 It is a complex decision and requires a substantial amount of time to do the planning.
 The consequence of inappropriate plans could be overstocking of finished products or inability to meet the demand.
 Thus, a smart planning system is needed to assist planners in making good plans.

-The goal is to develop a smart planning system that would help planners in making production plans to ensure that the demand is met, and the stock is also maintained at appropriate levels.
+The goal is to develop a smart planning system that would help planners in making production plans to ensure that the demand is met and the stock is also maintained at appropriate levels.
 The planning process is based on the planner's experience and is manually performed.
 Thus, it usually takes time and several planners to complete this task.
 With the smart planning system, this task can be done more effectively and efficiently.